SorenKrokfors/Unitronics.pcom/README.md

 # Unitronics.pcom
 Implements parts of the Unitronics PCOM protocol in .NET Standard 2.0

-#History
+# History
 This library is in production and I have implemented the parts that I have needed, some of the read and write operation classes are implemented but never used.
 I use MI,XB,MB.
 I also read and write the RTC of the PLC.

-#Usage
+# Usage
-Create the CommunicationMessage and add Read and WriteOperations to the message when done use GetMessage() to get the byte array to send to the PLC
+Create a instance of the CommunicationMessage class,add Read and WriteOperations to the message when done use GetMessage() to get the byte array to send to the PLC

-#PCOMTCPclient
+# PCOMTCPclient
 use th PCOMTcpClient to communicate with the PLC. use SendAndReceive Method to send the byte array to the PLC and get a Byte array to parse the read operations with Parse method.